 Do you ever feel powerless and slow during a swim workout?
 Chances are that you haven’t fuelled your body properly before you dove in the water.
-Whether you’re training for a triathlon or a novice that swims for fun, it’s highly recommended to fuel your workouts.
+Whether you’re training for a triathlon, swimming competition or just for fun, it’s highly recommended to fuel your workouts.
 What you should eat around your swimming workout is very dependent on the type of training you're doing.
 If you're training for an Ironman, you’re pre and post workout meals would look considerably different than a recreational swimmer that swims twice a week for fun.
 Here is a guide to what to eat before and after any type of training.

 There seems to be quite some discussion whether a pre workout meal is necessary.
 However if you’ll ask any sport dietician the answer will be clear, the pre workout meal is the most important meal of the day.
 Optimizing the pre workout meal will ensure that you are properly fueled to perform at your very best.
 The pre workout meal should especially contain carbs, which will provide you with sustainable energy throughout your workout.
 Meanwhile a moderate intake of fiber and fat is advised, to avoid an upset stomach.
 It should also contain an easy digestible protein to help your body perform better and recover faster after each workout.